6. Pantluci

 number of /p/, /t/, and /k/ may precede a syllable.
 The sequences

-�h�.
-Stress rests on the rst syllable containing a vowel.
-Words must
+syllable.
+Stress rests on the rst syllable.

-process consists of replacing the rst vowel sequence with /a/ if
+replacing the rst vowel sequence with /a/ if there are 0 preceding

-there are 0 preceding nodes, /i/ if there is one, then as the number
+nodes (see section 6.3.1), /i/ if there is one, then as the number increases

-increases /u/, /ai/, /au/, /aia/, /aua/, etc.
+/u/, /ai/, /au/, /aia/, /aua/, etc.

-pantluci pintluci puntluci paintluci ...
+pantluci Ñ pintluci Ñ puntluci Ñ paintluci Ñ ...

-Interjections have any other intial vowel sequence: /ia/, /iu/, /ua/,
+Interjections have any other intial vowel sequence:

 6.3 Grammar